Yelp/Tron/docs/jobs.rst

 Interval
 ^^^^^^^^
 .. deprecated:: 0.9.12.6
+   Use cron instead.
+This is deprecated because a job does not run as expected occasionaly.

 Run the job every X seconds, minutes, hours, or days.
 The time expression is ``<interval> days|hours|minutes|seconds``, where the units can be